“I don’t think one parent can raise a child. I don’t think two parents can raise a child. You really need the whole village.” – Toni Morrison

 Kerin has gained invaluable insight into the learning process through her work in library services, community garden programs, summer camps, as well as through her teaching experiences in a Montessori classroom and as a homeschooling parent.
 Additionally, Kerin recently worked as a curriculum developer and content writer for iCAMP, which offers educational STEAM programming in the Hamptons and NYC.

 Kerin is committed to pursuing ongoing professional development and is eager to continue evolving her practice as an educator.
 In the past she has participated in the Early Childhood Institute of the Hudson Valley’s Early Childhood Education conference, as well as New Jersey Montessori Association Corporation’s Annual Conference.
-Currently, Kerin is pleased to be participating in the Hudson Valley Writing Project’s year-long invitational institute on “Leadership in the Teaching of Writing” through SUNY New Paltz.
+Currently, Kerin recently became a teacher consultant for the Hudson Valley Writing Project after completing a year-long invitational institute on “Leadership in the Teaching of Writing” through SUNY New Paltz.

-Kerin is passionate about the natural world and enjoys spending her spare time reading, hiking, horseback riding, and gardening with her husband and two young children.
+Kerin is passionate about the natural world and enjoys spending her spare time reading, hiking, horseback riding, and gardening with her two amazing children.